silencercomes/SonarPet/README.md

 ========
 A fork of [EchoPet](https://github.com/DSH105/EchoPet) updated to 1.11

+## **NOTE**: Unmaintained
+I'm no longer willing to be the primary maintainer of SonarPet, contact me on IRC if you're willing to take over this job.

 ## Features
 - All mobs can be pets (even enderdragons)
 - An awesome donator perk that is _EULA compliant_